-REFORM of the common agricultural policy reached something of an impasse in Brussels this week, with farm and finance ministers chivvying for position.
+CAP reform reached an impasse in Brussels this week, with farm and finance ministers jockeying for position.

 Despite this, farm ministers this week reiterated their intent to get CAP reform wrapped up next March, and are setting up a new group to tackle the next stage of intensive negotiations.

 Farm council president, Wilhelm Molterer, said there was already political agreement on the need for reform and of having a rural development policy as a second pillar to conventional farm support.
 But the details of the new commodity regimes and horizontal measures, bringing in environmental and employment considerations, were still wide open.